 Search engine marketing works through a combination of content strategy and back-end SEO techniques that you can complete on your website or Google Business profiles.
 It starts by coming up with relevant keywords related to your firm’s services and creating content like blogs or web pages related to those terms.
 Then, when searchers use Google search to ask a question or learn more information regarding your subjects, your law firm is in a position to rank on the first page of search results and gain organic traffic.

-Ninety percent of clicks on Google go to results on the first page of search rankings, meaning that to get organic web traffic, your links need to appear as high as possible on the search engine results page.
+Ninety percent of clicks on Google go to results on the first page of search rankings, meaning that to get organic web traffic, your links need to appear as high as possible on the search engine results page (SERPs).
 There are several different ways to go about improving your law firm websites SEO, including:

-Rather than ranking organically in search results like SEO marketing, a PPC ad lets you purchase a spot above organic search results.
+Rather than ranking organically in search results like SEO marketing, a paid ad lets you purchase a spot above organic search results.
 For example, if you type a search term into Google, the organic listings with blue clickable links populate the page.
 Above them, however, are Google Ads listings which “outrank” the organic results and entice searchers to click before going to the organic links.

 While Google Ads is one example of a PPC ad, there are other forms on different sites like Bing and social media platforms.
 What makes a PPC ad unique from other forms of paid advertising is how your law firm pays for the ad.
 Rather than paying a large sum to hold the space, pay-per-click ads only charge your firm when they are clicked on, hence the name.
 That means that if your ads aren’t clicked on, you don’t have to pay anything.